 Terminated.
-Section 8 participants who have been terminated by AHA due to over-leasingoverleasing or lack of federal funding.
-At the time a participant is terminated due to over-leasingoverleasing or lack of federal funding, that person's name will automatically be placed on the waiting list and given the appropriate preference.
+Section 8 participants who have been terminated by AHA due to overleasing or lack of federal funding.
+At the time a participant is terminated due to overleasing or lack of federal funding, that person's name will automatically be placed on the waiting list and given the appropriate preference.
 If more than one family is terminated under the same action, the families will be placed on the AHA's waiting list in a randomly selected order.